-In the late 1980s, and for a full solid decade after that, there was the Yamaha FZR1000 Genesis / EXUP, a big, heavy, thunderous sport (these days sport touring) bike that was one of the bikes that preceded the “liter bike” category before the FireBlade redefined it.
+In the late 1980s, and for a full solid decade after that, the star Yamaha sport bike was the Yamaha FZR1000 Genesis / EXUP, a big, heavy, thunderous sport (these days sport touring) bike that was one of the motorcycles that preceded the “liter bike” category that the Honda FireBlade helped define.

 Then, some time after the FireBlade, Yamaha released the YZF-R1, and redefined the category again (properly reaching a “litre”).
-The other brands all caught up by the mid 2000s and since then they’ve all had their strong points.
+The other brands all caught up by the mid 2000s and since then each superbike has had its strong points.

 No, it doesn’t have the fanciest suspension.
-Yes, it’s a lot heavier than the YZF-R1, in sportbike terms.
-And it doesn’t look as sharp.
+Yes, it’s a lot heavier than the YZF-R1, in sport bike terms.
+And no, it doesn’t look as sharp.

-But like other sport bikes of its time which we now know as sport touring, the Yamaha YZF1000R is a hoot to ride, is comfortable enough for all-day riding, has a unique engine feel, and is blessed with classic looks (especially when treated well) that will have people admiring you from around cafes.
+But like other sport bikes of its time which we now think of as sport touring, the Yamaha YZF1000R is a hoot to ride, is comfortable enough for all-day riding, has a unique engine feel, and is blessed with classic looks (especially when treated well) that will have people admiring you in cafes.
 Isn’t that what it’s all about?
 No, but it does feel good…

 Anyway, here’s everything you might want to know about the Yamaha YZF1000R — the bike nearly, but not quite, lost between the EXUP and R1.
 And like many bikes in the middle, this one’s “just right”.